abeggchr/ui-testing-travel-guide/slides/transscript.md

 ## Introduction

 ### Topic

-This sessions topic is about UI testing.
-We called it the "UI testing travel guide" because you can compare introducing UI tests to a project to traveling to a new country.
-You will go to new places and this travel guide helps you to visit (like implement) the sights worth visiting and avoid the dark corners.
+Before everything, let us give you a little bit of context.
+This session is about UI testing in general and how to introduce UI testing concept into project.
+We called it metapforically the "UI testing travel guide" because you can make a parallel between this and traveling to a new country.
+We will advise which places are worth of visiting and how to avoid dark corners.
+In the end you will see how to adopt the best of this experience.

 ### Claim

-We claim that you can implement a reliable UI test suite using a Selenium-based approach which will strengthen your safety net.
+Regarding our knowledge and our practical experience that we gained from the projects, we claim that you can implement a reliable UI test suite using a Selenium-based approach which will make your safety net stronger.

 ### About us

-Why are we standing here?
-Obviously because you voted for our session.
-Thanks for that.
-But also: We worked together in the same project.
-And one of the firsts tasks there was to introduce UI testing.
+We met on some of the existing projects in the phase when UI testing had been introduced.

 So, I am ...
 * Marija
 * Milan
 * Christian

 For this presentation we not only brought together our own experience but we also talked with a lot of people from inside and outside of Zühlke.
-So we will present you the condensed knowledge of the following projects:
+So we will show all the information, tips and tricks that we gathered from the following list:

 * list of projects
 *